Fun Without FODMAPs

 4. Stir in capers and kalamata olives.
 Adjust flavor with salt and pepper.

-5. Serve warm over rice, polenta, or baked potato and top with basil or parsley.
+5. Serve warm over rice, polenta, or baked potato.
+Garnish with optional basil or parsley.

 Notes